 He is survived by his daughter, Ronda McCarthy, four grandchildren, Shannon McCarthy, Tara McCarthy Sanford, Kirk Smith, and Kellie Smith Doran.
 He is further survived by great grandchildren, Colton McCarthy, Karly McCarthy, Carter Sanford, Avery Sanford, Jacob Kirby, Madison Fiedler, Noah Fiedler, Drew Fiedler, Teagan Doran and Christian Smith.
 His great grandchildren are Ezekiel McCarthy, JayceeRae Gunnells, Benson McCarthy, Petra Fiedler and a new baby due in February.
 He is further survived by four siblings, numerous nieces and nephews, and a large extended family

 Avery will be greatly missed by his family and friends.
 He was a lovely man who never met a stranger and embraced life to the fullest.

 Services are entrusted to the care of Bustard & Jacoby, Funerals, Cremations, Monuments and Receptions, 600 CY Avenue, Casper, Wy, 82601.

-To send flowers to Avery's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Avery Hill, please visit our floral store.